 The best of 7am delivered free to your inbox.
-Every fortnight.
+Every month.

 Mike Seccombe on the real reason Scott Morrison wanted to enlist Gladys Berejiklian, and what it reveals about the Prime Minister’s weakening authority in his home state.